w3f/Grants-Program/Reference blockchain token system.md

 Founder: Jieliang Yin, major in Master of Technology Innovation Management at Carnegie Mellon University, U.S now with industry PhD offer on blockchain in Digital Finance Co-operative Research Centre (DFCRC) and Commonwealth Scientific and Industrial Research Organisation (CSIRO), Australia.
 He is interested in the design and improvement of blockchain underlying structure, and exploring new valuable and realistic blockchain applications, which are also his academic and career goals.

+Supervisor: Dr.Shiping Chen, a senior principal research scientist in CSIRO Data61, Australia.
+He is also a conjoint professor with the University of New South Wales (UNSW) and an adjunct professor with University of Technology Sydney (UTS).
+He has been working on distributed systems for over 20 years with focus on performance and security.
+He has published 240+ research papers and technical reports in these areas.
+He is active in research communities through publishing papers, journal editorships and conference Chairs/PC members.
+He is participating in and contributing to IETF RFC on Blockchain Interoperability as one of key members in the working group.
+His current research interests include: distributed systems and blockchain.
+He is a Fellow of Institute of Engineering Technology (FIET) and a senior member of the IEEE (SMIEEE).

 Other members will be confirmed after the application is approved.

 ### Contact